Leftium/ultra-weather/README.md

 - [ip-api](https://ip-api.com/) Used to geocode IP address to lat/long.
 No API key needed, but listed here for reference.

-### You may also need to install/configure Netlify dev
+### You may also need to install/configure Netlify Dev

 - [Blog post tutorial](https://scotch.io/tutorials/netlify-dev-the-power-of-netlify-on-your-local-computer)
 - [Netlify Dev](https://www.netlify.com/products/dev/)